 A Deeper Look at Structural Requirements for Handrails and Guards

-Fabricators installing railing systems need to meet structural requirements and ensure compliance, which is becoming a bigger issue since imports don’t always meet the same requirements.
+Fabricators installing railing systems need to meet structural requirements and ensure compliance.
+This is becoming a bigger issue since imports don’t always meet the same requirements.
 This is all the more important with trends towards the use of heavier glass and less metal.
-With the International Building Code (IBC 2015) as the standard building code model, codes go beyond dimensional requirements for handrails and guards, focusing on creating a safe environment.
+With the International Building Code (IBC 2015) as the standard building code model, codes go beyond dimensional requirements for handrails and guards.
+They are really focusing on creating a safe environment.

 While most people in the railing business are familiar with the dimensional requirements set forth by IBC 2015, the structural requirements are equally important and must be considered when designing, specifying, and installing a railing system.

 The IBC 2015 refers to load requirements in several sections.
 The following have special bearing on handrails and guards: